microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/beta/docs/Remove-MgBetaPrintShare.md

 ## SYNOPSIS
 Delete a printer share (unshare the associated printer).
-This action cannot be undone.
+This action can't be undone.
-If the printer is shared again in the future, any Windows users who had previously installed the printer will need to discover and reinstall it.
+If the printer is shared again in the future, any Windows users who had previously installed the printer needs to discover and reinstall it.
+This API is available in the following national cloud deployments.

 ## SYNTAX